awsdocs/aws-freertos-docs/doc_source/userguide/freertos-lib-cloud-mqtt.md

-# Amazon FreeRTOS MQTT Library, Version 1\.0\.0<a name="freertos-lib-cloud-mqtt"></a>
+# MQTT Library, Version 1\.0\.0<a name="freertos-lib-cloud-mqtt"></a>

 ## Overview<a name="freertos-mqtt-overview"></a>

-Amazon FreeRTOS includes an open source MQTT client library that you can use to create applications that publish and subscribe to MQTT topics, as MQTT clients on a network\.
+FreeRTOS includes an open source MQTT client library that you can use to create applications that publish and subscribe to MQTT topics, as MQTT clients on a network\.

-Version 2\.0\.0 of the MQTT Library is available for Amazon FreeRTOS versions 201960\.00 and later\.
+Version 2\.0\.0 of the MQTT Library is available for FreeRTOS versions 201960\.00 and later\.
 This newer library is compatible with all transport types, meaning you can use it with Bluetooth Low Energy and TCP/IP\.
-For more information, see [Amazon FreeRTOS MQTT Library, Version 2\.0\.0](freertos-mqtt-2.md)\.
+For more information, see [MQTT Library, Version 2\.0\.0](freertos-mqtt-2.md)\.

 ### The FreeRTOS MQTT Agent<a name="freertos-mqtt-agent"></a>

-Amazon FreeRTOS also includes an open source daemon, called the FreeRTOS MQTT agent, that manages the MQTT library for you\.
+FreeRTOS also includes an open source daemon, called the FreeRTOS MQTT agent, that manages the MQTT library for you\.
 The MQTT agent provides a simple interface to connect, publish, and subscribe to MQTT topics with the underlying MQTT library\.

 The MQTT agent runs in a separate FreeRTOS task and automatically sends regular keep\-alive messages, as documented by the MQTT protocol specification\.
 All the MQTT APIs are blocking and take a timeout parameter, which is the maximum amount of time the API waits for the corresponding operation to complete\.
 If the operation does not complete in the provided time, the API returns timeout error code\.

 ## Dependencies and Requirements<a name="freertos-mqtt-dependencies"></a>

-The Amazon FreeRTOS MQTT library uses the [Amazon FreeRTOS Secure Sockets Library](secure-sockets.md) and the Amazon FreeRTOS Buffer Pool library\.
-If the MQTT agent connects to a secure MQTT broker, the library also uses the [Amazon FreeRTOS Transport Layer Security](security-tls.md)\.
+The FreeRTOS MQTT library uses the [Secure Sockets Library](secure-sockets.md) and the FreeRTOS Buffer Pool library\.
+If the MQTT agent connects to a secure MQTT broker, the library also uses the [Transport Layer Security](security-tls.md)\.

 ## Features<a name="freertos-mqtt-features"></a>